Workplace & Career

 One honest detail about how your boss made the year better will always beat a stack of borrowed adjectives.

-If you genuinely respect your manager, say the specific thing.
-Healthy workplace relationships are built on small, sincere acknowledgements, and a birthday is a low-stakes moment to offer one.
+Healthy gratitude in professional relationships is built on small, sincere acknowledgements, and a birthday is a low-stakes moment to offer one.

 A few things turn a kind gesture into an awkward one.
 Avoid these and you are most of the way there.